Nikurasuu/fabric-coffee-mod/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Development
+1. Clone the repository.
+2. Run `./gradlew dataGen` to generate the the assets and data files.
+3. Run `./gradlew runClient` to run the game and test the mod.